Why Solar Rebates are Needed in NC

 With this need in mind, NCSEA, our members, and Duke Energy began discussing the design of a solar rebate program in 2016.
 Last summer, these discussions reached fruition when comprehensive energy legislation, House Bill 589, became law, requiring Duke Energy to implement a new solar rebate program.
 Following HB 589’s passage, NCSEA and our partners worked in Fall 2017 and early 2018 with Duke Energy to co-design a program that would attract potential clean energy adopters waiting for the right time to install solar on their homes and businesses, a segment of the market that has been largely unsupported by consumer-friendly policies since the sunset of NC’s Renewable Energy Investment Tax Credit at the end of 2015.

-On January 22, Duke filed its proposed solar rebate program plan with the NC Utilities Commission and earlier this week, the Commission ruled on Duke’s proposal.
-Overall, NCSEA is very pleased and optimistic with the program approved by the Commission.
-If properly implemented by Duke, we believe the rebate program will do much to open the rooftop solar market to residential, nonprofit, and business consumers.
+Overall, NCSEA is pleased and optimistic with the program approved by the Commission.
+If properly implemented by Duke Energy, we believe the rebate program will do much to open the rooftop solar market to residential, nonprofit, and business consumers.
 Below are key takeaways about the rebate program and the Commission’s ruling:

-- The rebate will be available as of January 1, 2018 for the first 10 kW of residential installations and the first 100 kW of non-residential installations.
+- The rebate will be available for the first 10 kW of residential installations and the first 100 kW of non-residential installations.

 - The rebate program represents a combined 20 MW of installed capacity per year for the next five years for Duke Energy Carolinas (DEC) and Duke Energy Progress (DEP).
 Each year, 10 MW will be reserved for residential consumers and 5MW will be reserved for non-profit organizations, which can include schools, places of worship, and so on.